AIMotionLab-SZTAKI/skybrush-ext-aimotionlab/README.md

 5. If you tried to run the server now, you would get error messages telling you that you are trying to import a function called 'aclosing', which doesn't exist.
    This function (in the contextlib library) was only implemented in Python 3.10.
    We need to make our own aclosing.
-Replace this import line:
+In src/skybrush_ext_libmotioncapture/channel.py replace this import line:
-   `from contextlib import aclosing`
+   `from contextlib import aclosing` ith the following:
-   With the following:
-   `from contextlib import asynccontextmanager`
+   `from contextlib import asynccontextmanager`.
    And after your imports, implement this function:
    ```python
    @asynccontextmanager